catspeed-cc/tokenserver-debian/README.md

-# tokengenerator-debian
+# tokenserver-debian

-Dockerized token generator for catspeed fork, based on Debian
+### Description

-#### Due to technical reasons, token pre-generation will only work for catspeed fork, found at https://github.com/catspeed-cc/invidious
+Dockerized token server for catspeed fork, based on Debian

 The project was basically finished in ~12 hours for the anonymous token pre-generator.
-I am working on adding the user token pre-generator as well.
-Then I can rip the CPU intensive code out of the invidious code/container, and it will be siloed in it's own container here.
-This should reduce the impact that the cpu-intensive token generation has on the invidious process/container.
+Everything _was_ working, however something got buggered up and I cannot find the problem.
+So I've decided to move on to the token server and abandon the token pre-generator.
+You will still be pre-generating tokens though, because pulling them out of redis is the fastest way to get a response to the client.

 I will also be moving the stats calculator here, to keep everything neat and tidy in this project, and also remove even more load off the invidious process/container.
 Eventually all that the invidious process/container will be doing is making redis calls.